Home » General Info » Judicial Information » Temporary Judges

 - Bench Conduct and Demeanor:

-The Bench Conduct and Demeanor training class must be taken in person and be taught by a qualified judicial.
-MCLE credits will be provided to you at no cost.
+The Bench Conduct and Demeanor training class must be taken in person and be taught by a qualified judicial officer.
+The training class materials used for this course can be accessed here .
+MCLE credits will be provided to attendees at no cost.

-Mandatory Judicial Ethics courses are available on-line: AOC Temporary Judge Resources website .
+Mandatory Judicial Ethics courses are available on-line: Judicial Council Temporary Judge Resources website .
 Upon completion of the course, please enter your name and the date, print out the certificate of completion, and email it to the Temporary Judge Administrator at TJP@scscourt.org.
-(Fax is also available: 408-882-2796.)
 Local classroom training may also be available - please check back later.

 - Bench Conduct and Demeanor: